Progress reporting

 Information and actions to support the advice are simple to understand and easy to do.

-Providers have utilised remote assessments (for example, video calls) to manage the impact of COVID-19 on the ability to have face-to-face engagement with households.
+Providers utilised remote assessments (for example, video call) to manage the impact of COVID-19 on the ability to have face-to-face engagement with households.

 Implementing actions that lead to energy savings for households